Geometric Arbitrage Theory and Market Dynamics Reloaded: Lagrangian Theory of a Closed Market

+This system of ODE can be solved and we obtain the following result in the case of the classic model model without futures. \begin{theorem}[\textbf{Arbitrage Market Dynamics}] Let $r\equiv0$.
+Then, the minimal arbitrage dynamics reads

-where $\delta x, \delta D$ and $\delta r$ are processes satisfying condition (\ref{cond}). \end{theorem} In particular, we observe that the market strategy minimizing the arbitrage is a dynamic allocation, with statistical expectation constant over time and the deflators decay in time with inverse exponential speed.
+where $\delta x, \delta D$ and $\delta r$ are processes satisfying condition (\ref{cond}).
+In particular, the expectationat time $0$ of the portfolio market nominals and the asset deflators are constant over time and equal to their initial values. \end{theorem} \begin{proof} In the case $r\equiv0$ the system of ODEs (\ref{odesys}) becomes

+It is a system of $2N+1$ first order ODEs in $2N+1$ unknown real values functions $(x,D,\lambda)$ of time.
+We see that